minio/docs/source/installation/deploy-minio-standalone.rst

 of a single MinIO server and a single drive or storage volume.
 Standalone deployments are best suited for evaluation and initial development environments.

+.. admonition:: Network File System Volumes Break Consistency Guarantees
+   :class: note

+   MinIO's strict **read-after-write** and **list-after-write** consistency model requires local disk filesystems (``xfs``, ``ext4``, etc.).

+   MinIO cannot provide consistency guarantees if the underlying storage volumes are NFS or a similar network-attached storage volume.

+   For deployments that *require* using network-attached storage, use NFSv4 for best results.

 1) Download and Run MinIO Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~